awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 ### Connect to VPC<a name="connect_vpc"></a>

-If you are creating a trust relationship with your on\-premises directory, you must first connect your on\-premises network to the VPC containing your AWS Managed Microsoft AD\.
-The firewall for your on\-premises network must have the following ports open to the CIDRs for both subnets in the VPC\.
+If you are creating a trust relationship with your self\-managed directory, you must first connect your self\-managed network to the VPC containing your AWS Managed Microsoft AD\.
+The firewall for your self\-managed network must have the following ports open to the CIDRs for both subnets in the VPC\.

 + TCP/UDP 53 \- DNS